GeraintRees/LexTALE-R/README.md

 > Lemhöfer, K., & Broersma, M. (2012).
 LexTALE: A quick and valid lexical test of vocabulary knowledge in multiple languages. *Behavior Research Methods, 44*(2), 325–343. [https://doi.org/10.3758/s13428-011-0146-0](https://doi.org/10.3758/s13428-011-0146-0)

 This app is **not an official distribution** of LexTALE.
-I share this simple implementation in R in case it useful for other researchers Please respect and acknowledge the work of the test's orignal creators (Lemhöfer & Broersma, 2012).
+I share this simple implementation in R in case it useful for other researchers.
+Please respect and acknowledge the work of the test's orignal creators (Lemhöfer & Broersma, 2012).

 ---